Boxy Pixel Aluminum Game Boy Advance SP “Unhinged” Assembly - V2 (Budget also)

 If you are adding a 3.5mm headphone jack, it will require some extensive wiring.
-I recommend using magnet wire or 28ga wire (30ga is better) with thin insulation if possible and be very mindful of wire routing.
+I recommend using magnet wire or 30ga wire (28ga will also work) with thin insulation if possible and be very mindful of wire routing.
 Wire diagram to follow.
 You’ll also need to glue the 3.5mm in place

 Wiring Diagram using Boxy Pixel headphone jack